CDC Cyber: Cyber 70 and 170 series

 The Cyber 70 and 170 architectures were successors to the earlier CDC 6600 and CDC 7600 series and therefore shared almost all of the earlier architecture's characteristics.
 The Cyber-70 series is a minor upgrade from the earlier systems.
 The Cyber-73 was largely the same hardware as the CDC 6400 - with the addition of a Compare and Move Unit (CMU).
 The CMU instructions speeded up comparison and moving of non-word aligned 6-bit character data.
 The Cyber-73 could be configured with either one or two CPUs.
-The dual CPU version replaced the CDC 6500.
+The dual-CPU version replaced the CDC 6500.
 As was the case with the CDC 6200, CDC also offered a Cyber-72.
 The Cyber-72 had identical hardware to a Cyber-73, but added additional clock cycles to each instruction to slow it down.
-This allowed CDC to offer a lower performance version at a lower price point without the need to develop new hardware.
+This allowed CDC to offer a lower-performance version at a lower price point without the need to develop new hardware.
 It could also be delivered with dual CPUs.
 The Cyber 74 was an updated version of the CDC 6600.
+A dual-CPU version of the Cyber 74 contained one 6600-style CPU, and one Cyber-73 style CPU - similar to the earlier CDC 6700.
 The Cyber 76 was essentially a renamed CDC 7600.
-Neither the Cyber-74 nor the Cyber-76 had CMU instructions.
+Neither the single-CPU Cyber-74 nor the Cyber-76 had CMU instructions.
+On a dual-CPU Cyber-74, the CMU instructions were only available on the second, Cyber-73 style CPU.

 The Cyber-170 series represented CDCs move from discrete electronic components and core memory to integrated circuits and semiconductor memory.
 The 172, 173, and 174 use integrated circuits and semiconductor memory whereas the 175 uses high-speed discrete transistors.
 The Cyber-170/700 series is a late-1970s refresh of the Cyber-170 line.

 The central processor (CPU) and central memory (CM) operated in units of 60-bit words.
 In CDC lingo, the term "byte" referred to 12-bit entities (which coincided with the word size used by the peripheral processors).
 Characters were six bits, operation codes were six bits, and central memory addresses were 18 bits.
-Central processor instructions were either 15 bits or 30 bits.
+Central processor instructions were either 15 bits or 30 bits long.

 The 18-bit addressing inherent to the Cyber 170 series imposed a limit of 262,144 (256K) words of main memory, which is semiconductor memory in this series.
 The central processor has no I/O instructions, relying upon the peripheral processor (PP) units to do I/O.